Mitsubishi Keyless Entry Remote Key Fob Battery Replacement

 I replaced my key fob.
 Do I need to have it programmed at the dealer?

-The short answer is yes.
+Yes, that is correct.
 A new remote will need to be reprogrammed.
 Usually, due to restrictions on the software used for reprogramming these vehicles’ computers, the car will also have to be taken to a dealer.
 However, aftermarket software and professional tools may be able to perform these functions.

 We hope you find the Mitsubishi Keyless Entry Remote Key Fob Battery Replacement guide helpful.
-Check these troubleshooting and repair guides for more help on your Mitsubishi.
+For more help with your Mitsubishi, check these troubleshooting and repair guides.